ansel1/merry/README.md

         // create a new error with format string, like fmt.Errorf err = richerrors.Errorf("bad input: %v", os.Args)

-        // create a copy of an error, capturing a fresh stacktrace from this callsite err = richerrors.Copy(InvalidInputs)
+        // extend an error, capturing a fresh stacktrace from this callsite err = richerrors.Extend(InvalidInputs)

         // turn any error into a RichError.
 The stacktrace will be captured here if the
         // error did not already have a stacktrace attached.
 If it did, this call is a no-op